How do you control attacks from aphids on roses? Here’s the scene!

-A cotton swab and 70% rubbing alcohol has long been a home remedy for controlling aphids.
+A cotton swab and 70% rubbing alcohol have long been a home remedy for controlling aphids.

-Take a cotton ball swab dipped in rubbing alcohol, and dab it directly on the aphids to kill them.
+Take a cotton ball swab dipped in rubbing alcohol and dab it directly on the insects to kill them.

-Place the solution in a small, clean spray bottle and spray the aphids on infected plants.
+Place the solution in a small, clean spray bottle and spray the insects on infected plants.